Biden using national address to urge Congress to act on guns

 Visiting Uvalde on Sunday, Biden mourned privately for three-plus hours with anguished families.
 Faced with chants of “do something” as he departed a church service, the president pledged: “We will.”

 His Thursday night address coincided with bipartisan talks that are intensifying among a core group of senators discussing modest gun policy changes.
-Republican Sen. Susan Collins of Maine said the group is “making rapid progress.”
+Republican Sen. Susan Collins of Maine said the group is “making rapid progress,” and Biden has spoken to Connecticut Sen. Chris Murphy, among those leading their party’s efforts on the issue.

+Democrats are hoping Biden uses the remarks to encourage the bipartisan Senate talks and build pressure on the Republicans to strike an agreement.
+Jean-Pierre said Biden is “encouraged” by congressional negotiations but the president wants to give lawmakers “some space” to keep talking.

 The private discussions in the Senate, which is split 50-50 between Democrats and Republicans, are not expected to produce the kinds of sweeping reforms being considered by the Democratic-led House — which has approved expansive background checks legislation and will next turn to an assault weapons ban.

-Even a House package debated Thursday that is less sweeping, including a provision raising the required age for buying semi-automatic firearms to 21, faces slim chances in the Senate.
+But even a House package debated Thursday that is less sweeping but includes a provision raising the required age for buying semi-automatic firearms to 21, faces slim chances in the Senate.

-Instead, the bipartisan senators are likely to come up with a more incremental package that would federal funding to support state gun safety efforts, with incentives for bolstering school security and mental health resources.
+Instead, the bipartisan senators are likely to come up with a more incremental package that would increase federal funding to support state gun safety efforts — with incentives for bolstering school security and mental health resources.
 The package may also encourage “red-flag laws” to keep firearms away from those who would do harm.

-No major gun legislation has passed the Senate in years — even after the devastating massacre of 20 children at Sandy Hook Elementary School in 2012.
+Jean-Pierre suggested Biden would use his speech to call for expanded background checks and red flag laws — as well as a ban on assault weapons and high-capacity magazines.
+She said he would focus on two audiences: congressional negotiators and also the general public.

 Associated Press Writer Lisa Mascaro contributed.